 The following is a general discussion of material U.S. federal income tax consequences to Class B Certificateholders of the purchase, ownership and disposition of the Class B Certificates.
 Except as otherwise specified, the summary is addressed to beneficial owners of Class B Certificates and the associated Escrow Receipts that are citizens or residents of the United States, corporations created or organized in or under the laws of the United States or any state therein or the District of Columbia, estates the income of which is subject to U.S. federal income taxation regardless of its source, or trusts if: (a) a U.S. court is able to exercise primary supervision over the administration of the trust and one or more U.S. persons have the authority to control all substantial decisions of the trust or (b) the trust has a valid election in effect under applicable U.S. Treasury regulations to be treated as a U.S. person ("U.S. Persons") that will hold the Class B Certificates as capital assets ("U.S. Certificateholders").
-This summary does not address the Medicare tax imposed on certain income or the tax treatment of U.S. Certificateholders that may be subject to special tax rules, such as banks, insurance companies, dealers in securities or commodities, partnerships or other pass-through entities, holders subject to the mark-to-market rules, holders subject to special tax accounting rules as a result of any item of gross income with respect to the Class B Certificates being taken into account in an applicable financial statement, tax-exempt entities, holders that will hold Class B Certificates as part of a straddle or holders that have a "functional currency" other than the U.S. Dollar, nor does it address the tax treatment of U.S. Certificateholders that acquire Class B Certificates other than at the public offering price as part of the initial offering.
-The summary does not purport to be a comprehensive description of all of the tax considerations that may be relevant to a decision other than the United States.
+This summary does not address the Medicare tax imposed on certain income or the tax treatment of U.S. Certificateholders that may be subject to special tax rules, such as banks, insurance companies, dealers in securities or commodities, partnerships or other pass-through entities, holders subject to the mark-to-market rules, holders subject to special tax accounting rules as a result of any item of gross income with respect to the Class B Certificates being taken into account in an applicable financial statement, tax-exempt entities, holders that will hold Class B Certificateholders that acquire Class B Certificates other than at the public offering price as part of the initial offering.
+The summary does not purport to be a comprehensive description of all of the tax considerations that may be relevant to a decision to purchase Class B Certificates.
+This summary does not describe any tax consequences arising under the laws of any state, locality or taxing jurisdiction other than the United States.